ehmicky/modern-errors/README.md

 # Features

-This provides with consistent patterns to:
+This provides with simple patterns to:

 - ⛑️ Create [error classes](#create-error-classes)
 - 🏷️ Set [error properties](#error-instance-properties)